tiayyba/CYT180_Lab5/Hadoop_HBase.md

 ```

 This shows the table structure including the column family and its default settings.

-> **What's happening:** HBase is registering the table metadata and preparing storage regions on HDFS.
+HBase is registering the table metadata and preparing storage regions on HDFS.
 The column family `info` is the container under which all columns for this table will live.

 ---